ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-The following is a crude breakup of the approach:<p>
+The following is a crude breakup of the approach:

-1) Identify technical domain with high impact to society <p>
+1. Identify technical domain with high impact to society

-2) Thorough research of domain and existing companies <p>
+2. Thorough research of domain and existing companies

-3) List out problems + improvements that can be made to the current state-of-the-art<p>
+3. List out problems + improvements that can be made to the current state-of-the-art

-4) Identify the immediate problem and tackle it while prioritizing engineering design for fast iteration (simplicity/low cost materials) <p>
+4. Identify the immediate problem and tackle it while prioritizing engineering design for fast iteration (simplicity/low cost materials)

 &nbsp;&nbsp;